anairsoft/stancal/.github/CONTRIBUTING.md

     },
     ```

 2. If needed, add pictures of the product in `public/images/products` folder.
 Naming convention for pictures is `productBrand_productName.jpg`.
+Please don't add image with larger size bigger than 1024px or more than 90% JPG quality.
 3. [Submit the Pull Request.](https://github.com/anairsoft/stancal/compare)